 Mental Health and Wellbeing

-We are lucky enough to have a qualified Emotional Literacy Support Assistant at Great Casterton CE Primary School - Mrs Isobel Hunt.
+We are lucky enough to have an adult qualified in delivering Emotional Literacy at Great Casterton CE Primary School - Mrs Isobel Hunt.
 The training, with Educational Psychologists, included planning and delivering programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.

-In ELSA we aim to support a wide range of emotional needs:
+In Feelings First we aim to support a wide range of emotional needs:

 - Social skills